griffithlab/civicpy/docs/civic.rst

 .. autoclass:: Gene
    :show-inheritance:

+   .. attribute:: aliases

+      A list of alternate gene symbols by which this gene is referenced.

+   .. attribute: assertions

+      A list of :class:`Assertion` records that this gene is involved in.

    .. attribute:: description

       A curated summary of the clinical significance of this gene.

    .. attribute:: entrez_id

       The `Entrez ID`_ associated with this gene.

    .. attribute:: name

       The `HGNC Gene Symbol`_ associated with this gene.

-   .. attribute:: aliases
+   .. attribute:: sources

-           A list of alternate gene symbols by which this gene is referenced.
+      A list of :class:`CivicAttribute` source objects associated with the gene description.

    .. attribute:: variants

       A list of :class:`Variant` records associated with this gene.

-   .. attribute:: lifecycle_actions

-      A :class:`LifecycleAction` container.

 .. _Entrez ID: https://www.ncbi.nlm.nih.gov/gene/